Did you know that there is more than one type of bipolar disorder?

 - Support programs.
 Support groups for bipolar disorder can be extremely helpful, and are often recommended.
 Creating a support network of close friends and family can also help you manage the disorder, and even prevent some manic or depressive episodes.

 - Healthy lifestyle.
 Your lifestyle affects every aspect of your life.
-Getting plenty of rest, eating healthy and exercise regularly is important if you want to control your bipolar disorder.
-If you need help making lifestyle changes, your physician can give you some advice.
+Getting plenty of rest, eating healthy and exercising regularly is important if you want to control your bipolar disorder.
+If you need help making lifestyle changes, your physician or therapist can guide you.

 Living with Bipolar Type 1 and Bipolar Type 2

-Even though bipolar disorder 1 differs from bipolar disorder 2, they are still similar enough that it can be difficult to tell them apart.
+Even though bipolar disorder 1 differs from bipolar disorder 2, they are still similar enough that it can be difficult to tell them apart at times.